P3-NSF-NRT/P3_Corteva-Phenome2020-Workshop/Economical_Rovers/P3-Rover-1/README.md

 /*
 SparkFun Inventor’s Kit
 Circuit 5B - Remote Control Robot
-Control a two wheeled robot by sending direction commands through the serial monitor.
+Control a two-wheeled robot by sending direction commands through the serial monitor.
 This sketch was adapted from one of the activities in the SparkFun Guide to Arduino.
 Check out the rest of the book at https://www.sparkfun.com/products/14326
 This sketch was written by SparkFun Electronics, with lots of help from the Arduino community.
-This code is completely free for any use.
+This code is entirely free for any use.
 View circuit diagram and instructions at: https://learn.sparkfun.com/tutorials/sparkfun-inventors-kit-experiment-guide---v40 Download drawings and code at: https://github.com/sparkfun/SIK-Guide-Code */